 Currently, the various insurers determine a geographic area in several ways, including but not limited to United States Postal Service (USPS) Zip Code areas, city, counties, multiple counties, and some highly irregular and customized “markets” or “zones” which the insurer creates.
 The Department’s experience is that some of the geographic areas used by insurers in surveys result in artificially inaccurate, unreliable, and unreasonably low labor rates that are not representative of the market.
 For example, in one instance, an insurer used its insurance adjusters’ territories as the geographic areas for its labor rate survey, which may have been convenient for the insurer, but which also had no relationship to the actual market areas where shops were located.
 The result is a significant range in labor rates used by insurers for the same insured, claimant, or repair shop.
 A claimant should not be paid significantly differently depending on which insurance company is paying the claim.

 How it works

-The state defines a market area as the nearest geographic six shops which completed the survey, counting the shop itself if it completed the document.
-If there’s a tie for sixth, both of those shops would be included for the survey.
+The CDI proposes a market area of the nearest geographic six shops which completed the survey, counting the shop who the insurer’s customer is trying to use if it completed the document, and all other shops within a region extending out a mile from the farthest of the six shops.

 The regulation says an insurer could for a claim pay either the repairer’s door rate — the rate charged to out-of-pocket customers — or the “rate at or below which a simple majority of surveyed shops charge” for a geographic area.
 However, nothing stops a shop from negotiating a higher or lower (such as a direct repair program) rate with a carrier, but shops must respond to the survey with their pure posted rate — and not a lower DRP rate.